iterative/dvc.org/content/docs/command-reference/config.md

 - `-u`, `--unset` - remove a specified config option from a config file.

-- `--local` - use a Git-ignored local config file.
+- `--local` - use the (Git-ignored) local config file.
 This is useful when you need to specify private config option values that you don't want to track and share with Git (credentials, private locations, etc).

 - `--project` - use a project's config file (.dvc/config).